davellanedam/vue-skeleton-mvp/README.md

 ## Buy me a coffee

 Hi!
-I'm Daniel Avellaneda, I'm currently an open source enthusiast and devote my free time to open source projects.
+I'm Daniel Avellaneda, I'm an open source enthusiast and devote my free time to building projects in this field.

-I'm the creator and maintainer of [node-express-mongodb-jwt-rest-api-skeleton](https://github.com/davellanedam/node-express-mongodb-jwt-rest-api-skeleton/blob/master/README.md) and [vue-skeleton-mvp](https://github.com/davellanedam/vue-skeleton-mvp/blob/master/README.md) both with thousands of downloads.
-These projects are what I call a Free starter web app combo: API + Frontend.
+I'm the creator and maintainer of [node-express-mongodb-jwt-rest-api-skeleton](https://github.com/davellanedam/node-express-mongodb-jwt-rest-api-skeleton/blob/master/README.md) and [vue-skeleton-mvp](https://github.com/davellanedam/vue-skeleton-mvp/blob/master/README.md)

+These projects are a "starter web app kit" for any developer who wants to build their own app without starting from scratch: API + Frontend

+Both projects have been downloaded thousands of times by web developers around the world.

 I'm doing my best to provide you a good experience when using my apps, so if you like what I'm doing and wish to say "thanks!", please buy me a coffee :coffee: